 Planning a vacation to Chicago?
-Our local experts put together a helpful Chicago neighborhoods guide so you can make the most of your time in Chicago.
+Our local experts put together a helpful Chicago neighborhoods guide so you can make the most of your time in the Windy City.

-We highlighted a handful of the top attractions, places to see, and which neighborhoods in Chicago to visit during your vacation.
+We highlighted a handful of the top attractions and places to see in all of Chicago’s best neighborhoods!

 The North Side/Lincoln Park